Learning from SAM: Harnessing a Foundation Model for Sim2Real Adaptation by Regularization: Method

 \subsection{Segmentation Head}

 A single convolutional layer with kernel size 1$\times$1 computes the semantic segmentation result (i.e. class logits).
-On synthetic images, where annotations are available, this layer and the backbone are trained using the standard cross entropy loss
+On synthetic images, where annotations are available, this layer and the backbone are trained using the standard cross entropy loss $\mathcal{L}_\text{Sup}$.
+For images without annotations, this output provides a compatible semantic segmentation but due to the lack of ground truth, it cannot be used for training.

-where $p \in I$ are the pixels of the current frame, $x_{p,c}$ the logit prediction on pixel $p$ for class $c \in C$, and $y_p$ the ground truth class for pixel $p$.

-For images without annotations, this output provides a compatible semantic segmentation but is not used for training.